FraserW123/airline_project/README.md

 </table>
 </div>

-### TO DO
-- Discuss the appropriateness of the clustering algorithms for your dataset and compare their performances.
+Comparing the two clustering algorithms performance we can see that K-Means has a better performance across all three metrics, making it the preferred algorithm for this dataset.
+The Calinski-Harabasz Index is relatively higher than Agglomerative clustering, indicating better defined cluster separation and compactness, while the Davies-Bouldin Index is slightly lower suggesting that K-Means produced more distinct and compact clusters.
+However, both clustering algorithms show relatively low silhouette scores, which might indicate that the dataset does not have well-defined cluster boundaries or that there may be a better value for k.
+For future tests, experimenting with other algorithms such as DBSCAN or Gaussian Mixture Models (GMM) may capture more complex cluster shapes or densities.
+Additionally, testing different linkage methods for Agglomerative Clustering may improve results.

+**Relevant Section of Code: main_clusters.ipynb**

 ## Outlier Detection
 The two outlier detection methods we used on our dataset was Isolation Forest and Local Outlier Factor (LOF).

-### TO DO
-- Deciding on the contamination parameter.
+Outlier methods require a parameter called contamination, this parameter specifies the proportion of the dataset that is expected to be outliers.
+It essentially informs the algorithm about how many data points should be flagged as anomalies.
+To obtain an approximation of the fraction of anomalous data points in the dataset the estimate for contamination is calculated by dividing the total number of outliers by the total number of samples.
+The number of outliers was obtained by calculating the absolute value for z-score and marking any data point that was greater than 3 as an anomalous data point.
+This gave us a estimated contamination value of 0.13.

 ### Isolation Forest